Invisalign vs. braces: Which is right for you?

 Invisalign vs. braces: cost

-Invisalign doesn’t have a cost advantage over regular braces.
-The price of both starts around $3,000.
-With both options, keep in mind that costs vary depending on your age, location, dental health, required level of treatment and the correction plan.
+As a general rule, Invisalign doesn’t have a cost advantage over regular braces — both start around $3,000 before insurance coverage.
+Keep in mind that costs vary depending on your age, location, dental health, required level of treatment and the type of correction plan.

 Luckily, many dental insurance plans cover both Invisalign and traditional orthodontic treatments.
 Many people choose to finance the charges through a monthly payment plan.
-You may also pay using an HSA or FSA account, if you have one.
+You may also pay using an HSA or FSA account.

 Invisalign vs. braces: effectiveness

-Both Invisalign and traditional braces work toward the same result — straighter teeth and improved oral health — but they use different methods to reach this goal.
-Invisalign works well for many, but those with significant dental issues often see better results with metal braces.
+Both Invisalign and traditional braces work toward the same result — straighter teeth and improved oral health — but what does the research say?

 A recent review of the clinical effectiveness of Invisalign found “substantial consistency” that Invisalign is a “viable alternative to conventional orthodontic therapy in the correction of mild to moderate malocclusions in non-growing patients that do not require extraction.”
 The same study also found that Invisalign aligners “can predictably level, tip, and derotate teeth (except for cuspids and premolars).”